What To Expect At Your LASIK Consultation

 Because your eyes must meet certain specifications to qualify for LASIK, it’s important that we gain a deep understanding of you, your lifestyle, and your eyes before we schedule your surgery.

-Our laser consultations are free of charge and take about forty-five minutes to an hour to complete.
+Our LASIK consultations are free of charge and take about forty-five minutes to an hour to complete.
 They are simply a way for us to evaluate your eyes to qualify you for refractive surgery.

 We have a few pre-consultation requirements for those who wear contacts.
 These requirements vary, depending on what type of contacts you wear.